Dasharo/docs/docs/variants/clevo_nv41/building.md

 $ docker run -u $UID --rm -it -v $PWD:/home/coreboot/coreboot -w /home/coreboot/coreboot \
     coreboot/coreboot-sdk:0ad5fbd48d /bin/bash
 ```

+*Warning: Do not run `docker` as root.
+This command should be executed as your
+current user.
+If you're having trouble running `docker` on your user account,
+follow the steps outlined in [Requirements](#requirements).*

 You should be inside the Docker container.
 Now run following script to build
 the image: